Q: Do you havethis plant/seeds for sale? How much does it cost?

 Do you quarantee safe transportation?

-specific area.
 If you have frost in winter - consideder moving pots

 indoors or build a greenhouse.

-Check out our Tropical Treasures Magazine - Pushing the limits of tropical gardening.
+For more information on zone pushing and growing tropicals outside of tropics, check out our Tropical Treasures Magazine - Pushing the limits of tropical gardening.

 Can I keep this plant in a pot?